8base/Documentation/docs/projects/introduction/jumpstart/navigation-accelerator/sidebar-control.md

+---
+id: 'sidebar-control'
+sidebar_label: 'Sidebar Control'
+slug: '/introduction/jumpstart/navigation-accelerator/sidebar-control'
+---
-# Navigation Accelerator - Sidebar Control
+# Sidebar Control

 The Navigation Accelerator plays a pivotal role in controlling and organizing the sidebar navigation of your application.
 In this document, we'll delve into how it manages and configures the sidebar structure, ensuring a user-friendly and intuitive navigation experience.